 InterContinental, O2, London, U.K.

 This jaunt overseas boasts a higher quotient of senior banking officers and investors than other conferences in the fintech space.
-You can expect the British banks to show, sure — last year’s event saw attendees from HSBC, Barclays, Lloyds and StanChart.
-But, increasingly, U.S. banks like Citi, Goldman Sachs and JPMorgan Chase, as well as European banks Santander, ING, Deutsche and UBS and fintechs such as OakNorth are sending representatives, too.
+You can expect the British banks to show, sure: Executives from HSBC and Lloyds are slated to speak.
+Increasingly, U.S. banks — including JPMorgan Chase and Citi this year — are making appearances, too.
+Challengers such as Starling and Bunq are also sending representatives.

 ABA Conference for Community Bankers